 Check out our living room ideas feature too for loads more inspiring ideas.

-1. Paint an exposed brick wall (or fake it with wallpaper)
+1. Paint an exposed brick wall white

 A coat of white paint can enhance an exposed brick wall, adding a light, bright and contemporary feel to a living room, as well as understated interest and texture.